 If you are a self storage owner looking to sell your property, or you are looking to purchase your first or next self storage property, your real estate broker will discuss values with you in terms of cap rates.
 Secondly, if you are a self storage owner and you are interested in refinancing your facility, your appraiser will determine a value using cap rates.
 So, what are cap rates and how do we determine what cap rate to use for your property?
 Why are cap rates used to begin with?
 And what is the current market using for the cap rate?
 Let’s review the answers and help you better understand cap rates.

-What Is A Cap Rate?
+What Is A Cap Rate in Self Storage?

-How To Determine Cap Rates.
+How To Determine Self Storage Unit Cap Rates

 CAP RATE = NOI / Sale Price